 After you've completed the first draft, check your entire document against the expectations you set in your overview.
 Does your introduction provide an accurate overview of the topics you cover?
 You might find it useful to think of this review as a form of documentation quality assurance (QA).

 For this exercise, review and revise the following introduction for a best practices guide for a hypothetical programming language called F@.
 Remove any information you feel is irrelevant in this context and add any information you feel is missing.

 This guide lists best practices for working with the F@ programming language.
 F@ was developed in 2011 as an open source community project.
 This guide supplements the F@ style guide.
 In addition to the best practices in this guide, make sure you also install the F@ command-line linter and run it on your code.
 The programming language is widely adopted in the health industry.
 If you have suggestions for additions to the list of best practices, file an issue in the F@ documentation repository.

-Click the icon to see the answer.
+Click the icon to see a possible answer.